 This marked the fourth consecutive team title for her Lady Eagles program and the ninth under her helm.
-They scored a total of 121 points on their way to another dominating team performance and outscoring the second, third, and fourth place teams combined.
+The squad scored a total of 121 points on their way to another dominating team performance and outscoring the second, third, and fourth place teams combined.

 Yes, it is possible.
 In fact, we did just witness the best high school girls track and field team ever.